ssharker21/ssharker21.github.io/content/_index.md

 Right now, I'm analyzing the 2017 Tax Cuts and Jobs Act as a Forge Fellow at the Roosevelt Network.
 In addition, I am a Gregory S. Call Academic Intern for [Prof. Jonathan Obert](https://www.amherst.edu/people/facstaff/jobert), working on his forthcoming book *Arming the Body Politic: The Economic Origins of American Gun Rights*.
 I am also an Articles Editor for the [Amherst College Law Review](https://amherstlawreview.wordpress.com/).

-This summer, I worked at the (Center for Individual Rights)[https://en.wikipedia.org/wiki/Center_for_Individual_Rights], publishing research concerning Constitutional Law.
+This summer, I worked at the [Center for Individual Rights](https://en.wikipedia.org/wiki/Center_for_Individual_Rights), publishing research concerning Constitutional Law.

 To see my academic work, go to [my research page](/research).